euphoricpoptarts/bbpCudaImplementation/README.md

 benchmarkTrials: number of trials for each blockCount in benchmark
 benchmarkTarget: digit of pi to use for benchmark
 benchmarkStartingBlockCount: start of benchmark range (inclusive)
-benchmarkBlockCountIncrement: amount to increment block count
+benchmarkBlockCountIncrement: amount to increment block count (must be nonzero even if no blockcount-scan is desired)
 benchmarkTotalIncrements: number of times to increment blockCount and rerun benchmark
 apiKey: self-explanatory
 domain: inanepipun.com